 - need to take rest breaks while reading

 - use an aid either all the time or sometimes - for example, you only use a blue screen indoors

-- you have a physical or mental condition that stops you from being able to read
+- have a physical or mental condition that stops you from being able to read

-- someone helps or encourages you to read - for example, they read a menu for you
+- need someone to help or encourage you to read - for example, they read a menu for you

-- someone explains written or printed information to you
+- need someone to explain written or printed information to you

-- you need help from someone but don't get it
+- need help from someone but don't get it

-- you can’t read words at all but you can understand signs or symbols
+- can’t read words at all including on a sign

 It’s important you tell the DWP more by explaining your situation in the box.